romeelk/CKAD/readiness/readiness.md

 Liveness - is my app running ok?

-If not K8s will kill and restart the pod
+If not K8s will kill and restart the container

 ## Readiness that works